 Students completing this course analyze current sports marketing problems and learn to develop marketing plans that could help sports teams raise money to purchase necessary equipment.
 They also learn ways to find sponsors and evaluate the cost of different aspects of managing a sports team, including paying athletes, coaches and promoting sponsors.

 Through this course, students learn how to coach sports and teach students sports skills.
 Students develop a coaching philosophy based on contemporary trends in sports and learn how to adapt it to meet possible future trends.

 Upon completion of a master's degree in sports management, students can find careers as coaches, athletic trainers, sports marketing directors, scouts, sports team managers or athletic directors.
-According to the U.S. Bureau of Labor Statistics (www.bls.gov), the median annual salary for athletic trainers was $39,640 in May 2008.
-Coaches and scouts earned $28,340, and marketing directors averaged $120,070.
-The BLS states that demand for these positions is growing much faster than the average demand for all occupations.
+According to the U.S. Bureau of Labor Statistics (www.bls.gov), the median annual salary for coaches and scouts was $31,000.
+The BLS predicts that job growth in this field will be 6% from 2014 to 2024, which is about as fast as the national average.

 Online master's degree programs in sports management offer an overview of the business, legal and administrative aspects of the sports world while also giving students the chance to develop their own coaching philosophies based on athletic training principles.
 Course content is provided in a virtual classroom environment where students can watch lectures, submit assignments and discuss sports-related issues with fellow students.